owin/owin/spec/middleware-1.0.0-draft.1.md

 ### 4.2.
 Discovery of middlewares

-A common requirement for middleware authors is to enable users to discover middleware after installing a software package in their application.
+A common requirement for middleware authors is to enable users to discover Middleware after installing a software package in their application.

 In order to deliver this functionality, a middleware MUST implement an extension method on the builder function.

 Integrated development environments tend to provide API discovery in the form of graphical navigators.
 As functions usually have a few other members defined, and to allow easier navigation, a middleware SHOULD prefix the extension method with `Use`, and SHOULDN'T include the word middleware.

 As an application is often composed of many middleware components, authors SHOULD return the BuildFunc in their extension method, to allow for easy chaining.

 #### 4.2.1.
 Extension method sample